JayNoblez/Udacity_CloudArchitect_Project2/README.md

 ### Making Tradeoffs per cost allocation scenarios.

-* **Scenario 1:** Monthly Bill Estimate Targer should not exceed $8000 - $10,000 - [Initial Cost Estimate](https://calculator.aws/#/estimate?id=e9b8d9187e38b54de4a39dc3bf1e42036f697e3d)
+* **Scenario 1:** If the monthly bill target should not exceed $8000 - $10,000? - [Initial Cost Estimate](https://calculator.aws/#/estimate?id=e9b8d9187e38b54de4a39dc3bf1e42036f697e3d)
-* **Scenario 2:** Budget is slashed to not more than $6500.
-Adapt. - [Reduced Cost Estimate](https://calculator.aws/#/estimate?id=9cbf71d8403880304dc243cc82a92e96f7c647b4)
+* **Scenario 2:** If the budget is slashed, such that monthly cloud spend should not exceed $6500?.
+How can we adapt/optimize costs?. - [Reduced Cost Estimate](https://calculator.aws/#/estimate?id=9cbf71d8403880304dc243cc82a92e96f7c647b4)

-**Changes made**:
+** Key Changes made**:

-To reduce cost -
+In Scenario 2 - In order to reduce cost:
-> Focus on tweaks on the bulk spend areas (Either Compute, or Storage ).
+> Focus tweaks on areas of bulk spend (For example, Compute, or Storage).

-In this case, the initial total storage on the RDS instances was 50TB.
+In this specific case, the initial total storage on the RDS instances was 50TB.

-Leaving the Storage capacity at 25TB is still an optimal solution since the earlier provisioned capacity is likely not maxxed to capacity for expected 50,000 users.
+Leaving the storage capacity at 25TB is still an optimal solution since the earlier provisioned capacity would not likely be maxxed to capacity for an expected 50,000 users.
 The storage can be managed with some Lifecycle policies to retire stale DB Snapshots and free up space (FIFO).